BLuckoo/Module_7_Challenge/README.md

 ## Retiring Employee Analysis Findings

 The retirement age criteria is for employees born between January 1, 1952 and December 31, 1955.
-Using the aboove criteria on the current employees list, the following are the results:
+Using this criteria on the current employees list, the following are the results:

 1. The total number of retiring employees who were born within the retirement age criteria amounts to 133,776 employees.
     This data is saved in the attached CSV file "retirement_titles").
     However, upon further analysis of the data, it was discovered that because the employees have had multiple titles over the years at Pewlett Hackard, further filtering of the data is required.

-2. The duplicates were removed from the "retire_titles" by selecting the employees based on their current titles.
+2. The duplicates were removed from the "retirement_titles" by selecting the employees based on their current titles.
    This resulted in the list of retiring employees to amount to 90,398 employees.
    This data is saved in the attached CSV file "unique_titles".